Editor’s Note: The photo initially used to illustrate this article is a

 March 5 – At a quarter ’til 1 p.m., fire crews were sent to a business on Pleasant Street for a possible fire.
 It turned out that the blaze was confined to food container.

 Town Hall all wet

 March 7 – At 9:18 a.m., Engines 1 and 2, the ladder truck and Rescue 1 were dispatched to Belmont Town Hall after a report the fire sprinkler was operating.
-The Engine 2 crew didn’t find a fire or smoke but did discover the sprinkler head in the first floor vestibule spraying water everywhere.
-The system was shut down despite the fact that firefighters were unable to gain access to main alarm panel room.
+The Engine 2 crew didn’t find a fire or smoke but did discover the sprinkler head in the first-floor vestibule spraying water everywhere.
+The system was shut down despite the fact that firefighters were unable to gain access to the main alarm panel room.
 Town employees said he would take care of access issues.
 The elevator was also locked and tagged due to water in the shaft.